AdobeDocs/workfront.nl-NL/help/quicksilver/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

   >You do not have to be a Resource Manager to use the Resource Planner, Scenario Planner, or the Workload Balancer.
 -->

-Raadpleeg het artikel voor informatie over de toegang die nodig is voor begrotingsmiddelen [Toegang tot begrotingsmiddelen](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).
+Raadpleeg het artikel voor informatie over de toegang tot begrotingsmiddelen [Toegang tot begrotingsmiddelen](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).

 Voor informatie over de toegang nodig om middelen in de Balancer van de Werkbelasting te beheren, zie [Toegang vereist voor het beheer van bronnen in het werklastevenwicht](../../resource-mgmt/workload-balancer/access-needed-manage-resources-balancer.md).